 - Eligible for special CSF life membership scholarships

 Since Springs Charter Schools are now on an annual grading period, students will only apply for membership ONCE a year.
-The application window will open once final report cards are issued in May 2022.
-The window will remain open until Friday, September 16, 2022 (using only classes/grades from the 2021-2022 school year to qualify).
+The application window will open once final report cards are issued in May.
+The window will remain open until the last Friday in September (using only classes/grades from the previous school year to qualify).

-*Seniors who believe they are on track for life membership must contact CSF Chapter Adviser, Shaina Sullivan in early April to plan for graduation accolades
+*Seniors who believe they are on track for life membership must contact CSF Chapter Adviser, Madeline Holkeboer in early April to plan for graduation accolades